Wuvist/papers/japan/6022_wengwei_paper.typ

 #align(center)[
   #set par(justify: true)
   *Abstract* \
   After gaining high growth during 1960s to 1980s, Japan's asset price bubble burst in 1992 and the economy stagnated.
 Japan's stagantion is sometimes refered as "Lost Decade" @lost_decade .
 This paper first perform growth accounting on Japan's macro economy from 1997 to 2023 using Solow-Swan model.
 Followed by analysis of various government policies's impact on growth, inequality and poverty.
-Suggestion on potential policies made at the end.
+It should that main binding constrain of Japan's economic growht is innovation, and depending on its share on global market.
+Suggestion on potential domestic policies as also made at the end.
 ]

 #let title = [